Writing a third person narrative is simple. The secret? Understand the difference between…

-Don't do this!
-Without getting to grips with the fundamentals outlined here, it will be impossible to master point of view in your writing.
+Slow down!
+Without getting to grips with the logic outlined below (and in the article on first person theory), it will be impossible to master point of view in your writing.

-The first person we need to consider is the novel’s author - the one writing the words and whose name appears on the book's front cover.
-And that person is obviously you!
+The novel’s author is the person writing the words and whose name appears on the cover.
+Yup…

-There is actually a critical difference between author and narrator.
-The difference is also subtle, so stick with me here…
+There’s actually a critical difference between the author and the narrator.
+The difference is a subtle one, so stick with me here…

-When a reader reads a novel written in the third person point of view, they know perfectly well that the events never actually happened, that it is a story made up in the author’s head and written in the author’s words.
+When someone reads a third person novel, they know perfectly well that the events never actually happened.
+They know that it’s a story made up in the author’s head and written in the author’s words.

-Us readers, though, like to imagine that the events did actually happen and that the characters really do exist.
+At a deeper level, though, readers like to imagine that the events actually happened, that the characters really exist.
 That’s why we cry at the sad parts and find our pulses quickening when the novel’s hero is in danger.

-This appearance of reality, of course, is purely an illusion, or a trick of the mind.
-It even has a technical name: the willing suspension of disbelief.
+This appearance of reality is purely an illusion, or a trick of the mind.
+It even has a technical name: the willing suspension of disbelief…

 If we read Gone With the Wind, for example, we know perfectly well that Scarlett O’Hara and Rhett Butler are characters created by Margaret Mitchell, and that the events never actually occurred.